Many times visitors ask me a very simple question regarding the beaches: are there private beaches on Aruba? The answer is: NO!

 In the territorial waters of Aruba there are two private islands with their own beaches however.

 Hotel chain Renaissance Aruba Resort & Casino bought a piece of property that wasn’t more than a dead coral reef.
 They fixed it, build facilities like a restaurant, bar, shower etc. for the use of the hotel guest.
 Renaissance did this because it lacks access to a beach.
 This resort is located in heart of the capital of Aruba.
 There is a boat that transports people from the lobby of Renaissance Marina Hotel to the Renaissance Island throughout the day.
+I heard the ferrymen say that the boat was equipped with a powerful motor, and an even more powerful batter, and so, I gathered that they had made a battery comparison.
 Non-guests are welcome as well, provided you pay the corresponding fee.

 Another company that did something similar is De Palm Tours.
 This company is the biggest tour operator on Aruba.